Toms River (CDP), New Jersey

 Toms River is an unincorporated community and census-designated place (CDP) located within and constituting the mainland portion of Toms River Township (formerly Dover Township), in Ocean County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the CDP's population was 92,830, its highest decennial count ever and an increase of 4,039 (+4.5%) from the 88,791 recorded at the 2010 census, which in turn reflected an increase of 2,464 (+2.9%) from the 86,327 counted in the 2000 census.
 The Toms River CDP is the county seat of Ocean County.
 The area is named for Toms River, whose estuary flows through the community and empties into Barnegat Bay.

 Toms River Township and its fully contained census-designated place are not co-extensive.
 In addition to the census-designated place, which includes all of mainland Toms River Township and is home to the vast majority of the township's population, Toms River Township includes two small CDPs: Dover Beaches North (2020 Census population of 1,277) and Dover Beaches South (1,331), both of which are located on the Barnegat Peninsula.
 As defined by the Census Bureau based on 2010 Census data, more than 96% of Toms River Township's area and of its population of 95,438 was located in Toms River CDP.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 40.738 mi2, including 38.947 mi2 of land and 1.791 mi2 of water (4.40%).

 Demographics

+Toms River was listed as an unincorporated community in the 1950 U.S. census; and then as a census designated place in the 1980 U.S. census.